library(mini007)

 )

-sentiment_router$set_entry(station_name = "classify")sentiment_router$run("I absolutely love this product, it changed my life!")Thank you so much for the positive vibes – they truly made my day brighter!
+sentiment_router$set_entry(station_name = "classify")sentiment_router$run("I absolutely love this product, it changed my life!")Thank you so much for your positive energy—it truly brightens my day!

 sentiment_router$run("Very disappointed.
-The quality is nothing like advertised.")I’m sorry to hear you’re feeling this way—how can I help make things better for
+The quality is nothing like advertised.")I’m sorry to hear you’re feeling this way—please let me know how I can help

 A more structured example uses a plain function as the router so the branching logic is deterministic and free of LLM calls.